 Temporal Pattern of Firearm Assault Injuries

-Figure 1 displays the weekly incidence of gun assault hospital discharges in Minneapolis from 2016-2020.
-We observe a sharp increase in the firearm assault injury rate from about .005 per 1,000 residents to .044 per 1,000 residents after the police killing of George Floyd, an eight-fold increase.
+Figure 1 displays the weekly incidence of gun assault injuries from hospitals in Minneapolis from 2016-2020.
+We observe a sharp increase in the firearm assault injury rate from about .006 per 1,000 residents to a peak of .044 per 1,000 residents after the police killing of George Floyd, about a seven-fold increase.
 After an initial spike, the rate fell to levels consistent with the pre-killing period.

+Spatiotemporal Pattern of Firearm Assault Injuries

+After describing the temporal pattern in Figure 1, we next disaggregate the weekly data to local Zip Code Tabulation Areas (ZCTAs) to analyze the spatiotemporal variation in the rates of firearm assault.
+Figure 2 displays the firearm rates by Zip Code Tabulation Areas and period.
+The temporal pattern apparent in Figure 1 emerges, but only for certain ZCTAs.
+Specifically, areas already marked by higher gun violence in the pre-treatment period experienced greater change across the time periods as compared to ZCTAs with very low firearm assault incidence.
+The area surrounding George Floyd Square experienced an increase in firearm assault injuries in the three months following his death, but the red area representing the greatest spike is North Minneapolis, a historically Black community and a longstanding site of resistance to police violence and racial injustice.

 Interrupted Time Series Models

 Table 1 presents interrupted time series models of the firearm assault injury rate in Minneapolis from 2016-2020.
 Each model includes a time indicator for each period of analysis, as well as controls for seasonality and police behavior.
-Model 2 is estimated on disaggregated weekly Zip Code Tabulation Area data, and includes ZCTA fixed effects to account for time-constant unobserved heterogeneity.
-Controlling for seasonal expectations, Model 1 indicates that the rate of firearm assault injuries rose in the three months post-killing, with an increase of .014 firearm assaults injuries per 1,000 residents over those three months on average.
-In the remaining weeks after the twelve-week post-killing period, the rate declined .004 in this period, indicating that the rate did not return to pre-killing levels after the initial spike.
+Model 2 is estimated on disaggregated weekly Zip Code Tabulation Area data, and includes ZCTA fixed effects to account for time-constant unobserved heterogeneity such as local geographic features.
+Controlling for seasonal expectations, Model 1 indicates that the rate of firearm assault injuries rose in the three months after the killing (labeled Post-killing in the table), by an average of .014 firearm assault injuries per 1,000 residents.
+In the subsequent period (labeled Post killing 3 months), the rate declined .004, indicating that the rate did not return to the pre-killing baseline after the initial spike.

-In Model 2 these results are corroborated with within-ZCTA comparisons, with the post-killing period marked by a .97 increase in firearm assault injuries incidents per 1,000 residents, followed by a decline (-.35) in the period three months post-killing.
-Upon controlling for changes in police behavior in both models, the event time indicators remain largely unaltered in direction or magnitude, suggesting that changes in local policing did little to drive the increase in gun violence.
-If changes in police behavior were a key driver of this post-killing increase, then the inclusion of police measures should have attenuated the post-killing effect, which we do not observe.
-This analysis provides evidence of a “Minneapolis effect,” as the firearm assault injury rate increased above and beyond seasonal expectations, but not one driven by changes in police behavior or COVID-19 related state policy changes.
+In Model 2 these results are corroborated using within-ZCTA comparisons, showing a .97 increase in firearm assault injury incidents per 1,000 residents in the immediate post-killing period, followed by a decline (-.35) in the following three months .
+After controlling for changes in police behavior in both models, the event time indicators remain largely unaltered in direction or magnitude, suggesting that changes in local policing did little to drive the increase in gun violence.
+If changes in police behavior had been a key driver of this post-killing increase, then the inclusion of police measures should have attenuated the post-killing effect, which we do not observe.
+This analysis provides only limited evidence of a “Minneapolis effect,” as the firearm assault injury rate increased above and beyond seasonal expectations, but this rise was not driven by changes in police behavior or by COVID-19-related state policy changes.

 Spatial Heterogeneity in Post-Killing Effects